Dice

 Yeah, a twist of baccer right here.

-other spellings: tobacco, baccy, bacco, and backer
+variations: tobacco, baccy, bacco, backer

 ★ When somebody says "baccer patch," they mean a field of tobacco plants.
 "Baccer barn" is where it’s hung to cure. ★

-Origin
+Origin and Etymology

 From "tobacco," with the middle syllable dropped in Appalachian and Southern speech.
 Variants like "bacco" and "baccy" appear in rural English dialects going back centuries.

-Notes
+Usage Notes

 Common in Appalachian and Southern talk, especially among older generations and farm families.
 Outsiders may not recognize it right away, but within the region, "baccer" is instantly understood.